codingfanatic/gpghax/README.md

 This uses lolhack, a payload launcher created by madmonkey.

-What if PlayStation Classic, but with a game library that's actually fun to play?
+What if you had a PlayStation Classic, but with a game library that's actually fun to play?

 # 1. Adding Custom Games: